nghiatd16/rabbitmq-cluster/README.md

 docker run -dit --restart always --name rabbit-1 --hostname rabbit-1 -p 5672:5672 -p 15672:15672 --net rabbitmq-network rabbitmq-cluster:latest
 ```
 ## Join cluster
 Do repeatly each nodes.
-Before join to cluster, new node will be reseted and loss all data.
+Before join to cluster, new node will be reset and loss all data.
 For example with node rabbit-2:

 ### Access to container: